damianhakert/damianhakert.github.io/source/_posts/2015-05-11-gitlab-7-dot-10-dot-4-released.markdown

 ---
 layout: post
-title: "GitLab 7.10.3 released"
+title: "GitLab 7.10.4 released"
-date: 2015-05-08
+date: 2015-05-11
 comments: true
 author: Job van der Voort
 author_twitter: Jobvo
 ---

-Yesterday we had to pull our 7.10.2 release as in a small number of installations the migrations would fail because of a uniqueness constraint on tags.
+Last week we had to pull our 7.10.2 release as in a small number of installations the migrations would fail because of a uniqueness constraint on tags.

-Today we release GitLab 7.10.3 which solves the issues with the migrations and contains all fixes also present in 7.10.2.
+Today we release GitLab 7.10.4 which solves the issues with the migrations and contains all fixes also present in 7.10.2.
 If you've already successfully upgraded to 7.10.2, you do not need to update at this time.